Learn how to recover access to your Ring account (without calling Customer Support) if you’ve lost access to verification codes.

 What do I need to be verified via the "Try Another Way" link?

-You will have to provide a government-issued ID with a photo on it and a picture of yourself.
+You have to be at least 18 years old and you will have to provide a government-issued ID with a photo on it and a picture of yourself.
 The name on your ID should match your Ring account (slight name variations may work).

 How does ID verification work?